allpassportstamps/allpassportstamps.github.io/_posts/2025-08-29-Senegal-Stranded-on-Goree.md

 ![flipped]({{site.baseurl}}/assets/img/senegal/flipped.jpeg){:width="50%"}![wait]({{site.baseurl}}/assets/img/senegal/wait.jpeg){:width="50%"}

-Three times this evening, there was this pattern that everyone rushed to the port in the rain, only to be turned back because the boat was not ready.
+Three times that evening, everyone rushed to the port in the rain, only to be turned back because the boat wasn’t ready.
 It turned out that the boat had issues of its own.

 At around 9 p.m., in the dark, we finally boarded the boat as the rain drizzled.
 The lines and people pushing in the lines were crazy.
 So many people speaking languages that we barely understood, pushing, rushing, skin-to-skin.